fp7mplane/protocol-ri/doc/protocol-spec.md

 The `contents` section appears only in envelopes, and is an ordered list of messages.
 If the envelope's kind identifies a message kind, the contents may contain only messages of the specified kind, otherwise if the kind is `message`, the contents may contain a mix of any kind of message.

-## Multivalue Parameters in Specifications

-*[**Editor's Note:** Add a section here describing how to handle the ENST case of multiple-value parameters.
-In this case, the parameter element must appear both as a parameter and as a result column, or the result columns must all be aggregates, and an additional multi-value rule must be specified as a parameter.
-It is not clear this capability will be added as part of the D1.4 protocol.]*

 ## Message Uniqueness and Idempotence

-*[**Editor's Note:** Verify that this is what the RI does, and fix the RI to comply.]*

 Messages in the mPlane protocol are intended to support __state distribution__: capabilities, specifications, and results are meant to be complete declarations of the state of a given measurement.
 In order for this to hold, it must be possible for messages to be uniquely identifiable, such that duplicate messages can be recognized.
-With one important exception, messages are _idempotent_: the receipt of a duplicate message at a client or component is a null operation.
+With one important exception (i.e., specifications with relative temporal scopes), messages are _idempotent_: the receipt of a duplicate message at a client or component is a null operation.

 ### Message Schema